hudson155/osiris-ai/osiris-chat/README.md

 ### Custom Tool executors

-By default, Tools are executed in parallel on Kotlin's `Dispatchers.IO` coroutine dispatcher.
+By default, Tools are executed in parallel.

-Alternatively, you can choose to run them on a different coroutine dispatcher.
+Alternatively, you can choose to run them on a specific coroutine dispatcher.

 ```kotlin
 val dispatcher = Executors.newFixedThreadPool(4).asCoroutineDispatcher()